SpruceDwayne/FinanceFun/README.md

+This is a free time project I do to practice/learn Julia and explore various interest within quantitative finance.
+Progress varies according to how busy I am IRL but hopefully over time the amount of financefun will build up.

 # Notes for Bastian
 To start a Julia REPL inside the folder.
 There you enter package mode to activate & instantiate the project.
 Write `]` followed by `activate FinanceFun` and `instantiate`.
 It should then read the Manifest.toml and Project.toml file to initialise the Julia project named FinanceFun.
 These files track the package dependencies.